 Panch Phoran – the five spice powder

 A popular spice powder called Panch phoran is made using the five spices.
-This is commonly used in many of the recipes.
-It uses normal spices available in Indian pantry.
-I have detailed about this spice powder and way of making it in Mizoram’s Panch Phoran Tarkari, which has a close resemblance to Bengali cuisine.
+This is commonly used in many recipes.
+It uses normal spices available in the Indian pantry.
+I have details about this spice powder and the way of making it in Mizoram’s Panch Phoran Tarkari, which has a close resemblance to Bengali cuisine.